-• Negotiating is not just about convincing someone of your point of view, it also involves have to give up something.

-- Have as much information on hand as possible - Know what you want - Negotiate problems, not demands - Know what you are prepared to give up to get it [what you want] ... in negotiation, you do discussion is conducted in cool intellectual language are doing what they are doing and saying what they are saying
+- Negotiating is not just about convincing someone of your point of view, it also involves listening to the other person's point of view. - Have as much information on hand as possible Know what you want - Negotiate problems, not demands - Know what you are prepared to give up to get it [what you want] ... in negotiation, you do have to give up something. - Emotion is perhaps the most important component of negotiations, even when the discussion is conducted in cool intellectual language - Try to see past the action of individuals to their motivations as this will explain why they are doing what they are doing and saying what they are saying - See the emotions behind actions, and reinterpret those actions --- try to understand YOUR OWN emotional responses at the same time. - Ask questions (nonjudgementally) - Listen and empathize Offer another solution